equinor/curvy/README.md

-# curvy
+# Curvy
-The Smooth Forward Price Curve builder you never thought you needed
+The Smooth Forward Price Curve builder for Python you never thought you needed